ganelson/inform/inform6/Tests/Assistants/dumb-glulx/glulxe/README.md

 line in glulxe.h), you must include the libxml2 library.
 See the XMLLIB definition in the Makefile.

+## Autosave

+This interpreter supports autosave if the Glk library does.
+Currently only two do: RemGlk and IosGlk.
+(The latter is no longer supported on modern iOS, so RemGlk is your only real option.)

+The --autosave option tells the interpreter to write out autosave files at the end of each turn.
+The --autorestore tells it to load those files at startup time, thus starting the game where it was last autosaved.
+Note that --autosave will overwrite the autosave files if present, but you should not use --autorestore unless the files exist.

+There are two autosave files, by default kept in the current directory and named "autosave.json" and "autosave.glksave".
+You can change the directory with --autodir and the base filename with --autoname.

+In some contexts it is useful for every game to have a unique autosave location.
+You can do this by giving an --autoname value with a hash mark, e.g.:

+    ./glulxe --autosave --autoname auto-# filename.ulx

+The # character will be replaced with a (long) hex string that uniquely identifies the game file.
+(Pretty uniquely, at least.
+It's not a cryptographically strong hash.)

+Autosave covers two slightly different scenarios:

+### Hedging against the possibility of process termination

+This was how the iOS interpreters work (worked).
+The app would start and run normally, but it *could* be killed at any time (when in the background).
+Therefore, we autosave every turn.
+At startup time, if autosave files exist, we restore them and continue play.

+To operate in this mode in a Unix environment:

+    ./glulxe --autosave --autoskiparrange filename.ulx

+The --autosave argument causes an autosave every turn.
+The --autoskiparrange argument skips this on Arrange (window resize) events.
+(We may get several Arrange events in a row, and they don't represent progress that a player would care about losing.)

+When relaunching, if autosave files exist, do:

+    ./glulxe --autosave --autoskiparrange --autorestore -autometrics filename.ulx

+The --autorestore arguments loads the autosave.
+The -autometrics argument (a RemGlk argument, hence the single dash) tells RemGlk to skip the step of waiting for an Init event with metrics.
+(This is not needed because the game will already be in progress.
+But you can send a normal Arrange event if you think your window size might be different from the autosave state.)

+### Single-turn operation

+This mode allows you to play a game without keeping a long-term process active.
+On every player input, the interpreter will launch, autorestore, process the input, autosave, and exit.

+To operate in this mode in a Unix environment:

+    ./glulxe --autosave -singleturn filename.ulx

+The -singleturn argument (a RemGlk argument) tells the interpreter to exit as soon as an output stanza is generated.
+When you pass in the initial Init event, the interpreter will process the start-of-game activity, display the initial window state, and exit.

+When relaunching, if autosave files exist, do:

+    ./glulxe --autosave --autorestore -singleturn -autometrics filename.ulx

+You should only do this when the UI has a player input ready to process.
+Launch the game and pass in the input.
+The interpreter will process it, display the update, and then (without delay) exit.

 ## Version

+0.6.0 (Jun 25, 2022):
+- Added @hasundo and @discardundo opcodes.
+(Glulx spec 3.1.3.)
+- Added autosave support to the Unix startup code.
+(Previously the autosave support only existed in the iOS startup code, which was ObjC.)
+Autosave now works with the RemGlk library.
+- Added an --undo argument to set the number of undo states.
+- Fixed a bug where accelerated functions could write error messages to Glk regardless of the current I/O system.
+- Added array bounds checking on stack access.
+- Added a guard against too-deep recursion when creating the string cache.

 0.5.4 (Jan 23, 2017):